Some people experience a flare-up of hives that goes away on its own. Other people may have hives that come and go daily.

 - exposure to physical stimuli, such as the sun, friction, or pressure on the skin

-In cases where there is no clear cause, treatment focuses on controlling the hives.
-A
+In cases where there is no clear cause, treatment focuses on managing the hives.

-- Omalizumab (Xolair): If a person is unresponsive to the first-line treatment, practitioners may add this drug for a second-line treatment.
+- Omalizumab (Xolair): If symptoms do not respond to the first-line treatment, practitioners may add Xolair for a second-line treatment.
 It is a monoclonal antibody, which blocks the action of substances in the body that produce hives.

 - Cyclosporine (Gengraf): Doctors may prescribe this when someone does not respond to a combination of an H1-antihistamine and omalizumab.

 Chronic hives can go away.
-A prospective cohort study found that 35% of participants with chronic hives had no symptoms after 1 year, and another 29% experienced a reduction in symptoms during this time.
+One study found that 35% of participants with chronic hives had no symptoms after 1 year, and another 29% experienced a reduction in symptoms during this time.

 Among individuals with idiopathic chronic hives, 48% experienced remission within 3 years.
 However, only 16% of those with physical hives experienced remission within 3 years.

 If someone experiences severe hives inside their mouth or airways that affect breathing, call 911 or the number of the nearest emergency department.
-This could be a sign of a severe allergic reaction, or anaphylaxis, which can make it hard to breathe.
+This could be a sign of a severe allergic reaction, or anaphylaxis, which can make it hard to breathe and can be life threatening.

 - clammy skin